 8. No License.
 Disclosure of Confidential Information by either Party under this Agreement does not grant the Recipient any right or license to use the Confidential Information except as explicitly set forth herein.

 9. Term.
-The term of this Agreement ("Term") shall commence upon the Effective Date hereof and end ten (10) days after either party gives the other written notice ending the Term; provided, however, the obligations of the Recipient under this Agreement shall survive termination of the Term.
+This agreement shall terminate on the date that is two (2) years from the Effective Date. ("Term")

 10. Enforceability.
 The Parties agree that the Confidential Information is a unique and valuable asset of Discloser and that Discloser will be irreparably damaged if Recipient or any other party breaches the terms of this Agreement.
 Without limiting Discloser's rights to damages for breach of this Agreement, the Parties further agree that in the event of any breach or threatened breach of this Agreement, Discloser shall be entitled (in addition to any and all other remedies) to an injunctive relief, specific performance and other equitable remedies without proof of monetary damages or the inadequacy of other remedies, and without necessity of posting a bond or other security.
 Further, the terms and conditions of this Agreement shall be specifically enforceable by a court of competent jurisdiction.
-The substantially prevailing Party in any action to enforce this Agreement or to recover damages or other relief on account of any breach of this Agreement will be entitled (in addition to any and all other remedies) to recover any and all costs and expenses (including, without limitation, reasonable attorneys' fees) that it may incur in connection with any such action.
+The substantially prevailing Party in any action to enforce this Agreement or to recover damages or other relief on account of any breach of this Agreement will be entitled (in addition to any and all other remedies) to recover any and all costs and expenses (including, without limitation, reasonable attorneys' fees) that it may incur in connection with any such action provided, notwithstanding any other provision herein, the Parties agree that neither Party shall be liable for punitive or exemplary damages, whether founded in tort, contract or otherwise, in respect of the disclosure or use of any information furnished to it by another Party hereto under this agreement. .

+11. Right to Compete.
+This agreement neither obligates any Party to deal exclusively with any other Party hereto nor prevents any Party or any parent, affiliate, subsidiary or related entity or person of such Party from competing with any other Party or any parent, affiliate, subsidiary or related entity of such other Party, so long as such Party remains in compliance with this agreement.

-11. This Agreement is governed by and construed under the laws of the State of Oregon, without reference to its choice of law principles to the contrary.
+12. This Agreement is governed by and construed under the laws of the State of Oregon, without reference to its choice of law principles to the contrary.
 Each Party hereby irrevocably consents to the jurisdiction and venue of any state or federal court located in Multnomah County, Oregon, with regard to any legal or equitable action or proceeding relating to this Agreement.